vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/marketplace-overview.md

 When the seller sends a product suggestion to the marketplace with configured price and inventory information, after approval by the marketplace, this suggestion becomes an offer.
 However, before approving a seller's suggestion, it is important to ensure that the product information sent corresponds to the business strategy of the marketplace.
 When cataloging offers, consider the quality of information sent by the seller, such as price, product description and image.

-Cataloging can be performed [manually](https://help.vtex.com/en/tutorial/sugerindo-e-aprovando-skus--tutorials_396#opcoes-de-catalogacao) or automatically by [VTEX matcher](https://help.vtex.com/en/tutorial/entendendo-a-pontuacao-do-vtex-matcher) and/or by external matchers.
-VTEX matcher is a default tool used by marketplaces to analyze offers submitted by sellers and accelerate their cataloging process.
+Cataloging can be performed [manually](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396) or automatically by [VTEX Matcher](https://help.vtex.com/en/tutorial/understanding-vtex-matcher-scoring--tutorials_424) and/or by external matchers.
+VTEX Matcher is a default tool used by marketplaces to analyze offers submitted by sellers and accelerate their cataloging process.

 ### Marketplace: Matching